rails/rails/guides/source/active_record_validations.md

 This method is only useful _after_ validations have been run, because it only inspects the errors collection and does not trigger validations itself.
-It's different from the `ActiveRecord::Base#invalid?` method explained above because it doesn't verify the validity of the object as a whole.
+It's different from the `ApplicationRecord#invalid?` method explained above because it doesn't verify the validity of the object as a whole.
 It only checks to see whether there are errors found on an individual attribute of the object.